-Cancer medicine as practiced at our Integrative Oncology Centers™ evolved from the comprehensive treatment system developed by Josef M. Issels, M.D., the world-renowned pioneer of integrative cancer medicine.
+Cancer medicine as practiced at our Issels Integrative Immuno-Oncology Centers™ evolved from the comprehensive treatment system developed by Josef M. Issels, M.D., the world-renowned pioneer of integrative cancer medicine.

 Josef M. Issels, M.D. reported in “Immunotherapy in Progressive Metastatic Cancer, A Fifteen Year Survival Follow-up” Clinical Trials Journal (London) 1970.
 7, NO. 3, A Peer Review Paper, pp. 357-366, that out of 370 patients with various cancers who were given the Issels Immunotherapy, shortly after surgery or irradiation, 322 (87%) were alive and well after five years without relapse or detectable metastases.

-A restoration of the immune functions can reduce the incidence of relapse from about 50% (worldwide statistic) to 13% by combining conventional treatments and integrative immunotherapy.
+A restoration of the immune functions can reduce the incidence of relapse from about 50% (worldwide statistic) to 13% by combining conventional treatments and integrative immunotherapy for cancer.

-John Anderson, M.D., Teaching Professor at King’s College Hospital, London, reported 17% cures of histologically verified metastatic malignomas by the Issels Immunotherapy.
+John Anderson, M.D., Teaching Professor at King’s College Hospital, London, reported 17% cures of histologically verified metastatic malignomas by the Issels Immunotherapy for Cancer.
 The independent randomized study comprised 570 patients with various cancers after all conventional methods were exhausted (General Practitioner, March 1971, pp. 15-16, London).

 An independent statistical study by A.G.
-Audier, M.D., University of Leiden, Holland “Immunotherapie Metastasierender Malignome” Die Medizinische 1959, NO. 40, A Peer Review Paper, pp. 1860-64, reported a 16.6% cure rate of histologically verified metastatic malignomas by the Issels Immunotherapy.
+Audier, M.D., University of Leiden, Holland “Immunotherapie Metastasierender Malignome” Die Medizinische 1959, NO. 40, A Peer Review Paper, pp. 1860-64, reported a 16.6% cure rate of histologically verified metastatic malignomas by the Issels Immunotherapy for Cancer.
 The study comprised 252 patients with various cancers after all conventional methods were exhausted (worldwide cure rate is 2%).

 Issels In-House Research Studies